 In further letters of support for AIE’s project, key national, state and regional business groups, including Ai Group (Australian Industry Group); Illawarra Business Chamber and local business network, i3net, noted that eastern Australia remains beset by serious energy supply and pricing challenges which AIE’s proposed import terminal would significantly assist in overcoming.

-Mr Baulderstone said: “AIE looks forward to working with all relevant stakeholders, including the Port Kembla community, regional businesses, the NSW government and existing infrastructure owners to enable the Port Kembla Gas Terminal to deliver its first supply of gas in early 2020.”
+Mr Baulderstone said: “AIE looks forward to working with all relevant stakeholders, including the Port Kembla community, regional businesses, the NSW government and existing infrastructure owners to enable the Port Kembla Energy Terminal to deliver its first supply of gas.”

 With the port selection process now finalised, AIE is targeting the lodgement of relevant planning and development applications within the next few months.
 While the LNG import terminal is its first priority, AIE is also investigating the development of an associated gas-fired electricity generation plant which could play a key role in ensuring adequate long-term electricity supply security and competition for NSW and the wider east coast energy market.
 A decision on the potential power plant, its exact location and project timing is currently being assessed.